 French 'Keep Local Symbols' Colemak[eD]

-• Judging by the letter frequencies, é and grave merit their own keys; the other accents are of less critical importance.
+• Going by letter frequencies, é and grave merit their own keys; the other accents are of less critical importance.

 • Éé gets its own key (LSGT) instead of an acute dead key since it's quite frequent and only one letter.